Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Introduction

 However, the success of the transformer architecture appears to be at odds with this idea.
 Transformer language models can learn language effectively, including abstract syntactic structure \citep{hu2020systematic,linzen2021syntactic,wilcox2024using,futrell2025linguistics} despite having perfect memory of words within their context window, and lacking any form of inherent recency bias or memory decay, unlike earlier recurrent neural language models.
 Yet, as the transformer’s success derives from multiple factors including scale, it does not directly inform whether fleeting memory benefits learning, even within modern neural networks, especially in a developmentally realistic data regime.

 Here, we investigate the benefit of fleeting memory on language learning in modern neural networks directly, using transformers as a testbed.
 To test for the effect of fleeting memory on language learning in transformers, we propose \emph{fleeting memory transformers}, a simple modification of the transformer architecture that adds a memory decay to the self-attention operation to simulate human-like forgetting.
 By running tightly controlled experiments in which we train models with and without fleeting memory on a developmentally plausible training set (BabyLM; \citealp{warstadt_findings_2023}), we ask whether fleeting memory i) benefits language learning, based on language internal evaluation; ii) renders language models more ‘human-like’, in terms of their ability to predict human reading behaviour.
+At human-scale data, these dimensions typically correlate: better models predict reading times better (\citealp{wilcox_predictive_2020,goodkind_predictive_2018}); moreover, a more human-like architecture might independently better capture human processing.

 Our experiments show that, consistently across training runs and network initialisations, adding a human-like memory decay improves both overall language modelling performance, and accuracy on targeted syntactic evaluation – but only when the memory decay is combined with an “echoic memory buffer”, which perfectly retains the initial 3-7 words.
 Intriguingly, however, the models, while consistently better on both language modelling performance and syntactic evaluation, perform worse at surprisal-based prediction of human reading behavior, in a way that cannot be accounted for by prior explanations of why better language models sometimes do worse at reading time prediction.